Selective LoRA for Visual Tokens and Attention Heads: Method

 \subsection{Image-LoRA}

-\paragraph{Vision Tokens Only.} The first distinguishing property of our method is that we only learn to update representations corresponding to vision tokens, unlike the standard LoRA which treats both vision and text tokens equally.
-Concretely, let the input prompt contain \(T\) tokens, of which \(T_v = |\mathcal{I}_v|\) correspond to vision tokens, where \(\mathcal{I}_v \subseteq \{1, \dots, T\}\) denotes the indices of vision tokens.
-We present the learning approach for adapting the value token representations $V^{(h)}$.
+\paragraph{Vision Tokens Only.} The residual view above makes token selectivity immediate.
+Let the input prompt contain \(T\) tokens, of which \(T_v = |\mathcal{I}_v|\) correspond to vision tokens, where \(\mathcal{I}_v \subseteq \{1, \dots, T\}\) denotes the visual-token index set.
+We instantiate the method on the value representations $V^{(h)}$.
+At non-visual positions the adapter contributes zero, and for pure-text inputs (\(\mathcal{I}_v = \emptyset\)) the layer exactly matches the frozen base model.
 Later in the section we justify this choice and consider alternatives.
-For a given attention head, we learn to update the vision token representations only
+For a given attention head, we update the visual-token representations only:

 and each $\Delta v^{(h)}_j$ is learned via LoRA as described next.